Wednesday's Scottish Gossip

-Scottish Gossip: Celtic, Vera, Rangers, Roofe, Hibs, Johnson, St Johnstone
+Scottish Gossip: Doig, Hibs, Celtic, Vera, Rangers, Roofe, Hibs, St Johnstone

 Last updated on .From the section Scottish

+Josh Doig has signed a four-year deal with Hellas Verona after the left-back departed Hibernian in a deal worth more than £3m.
+(Sky Sports)

-Argentinos Juniors have turned down bids by Corinthians and Genk midfielder Fausto Vera, who has also been linked with Celtic.
+Argentinos Juniors have turned down bids by Corinthians and Genk for midfielder Fausto Vera, who has also been linked with Celtic.
 (Record)

 Rangers forward Kemar Roofe has boosted his hopes of being fit in time for the start of the new season.
 (Sun)